jopakka/awas-project/README.md

 ### SQL dump file with dirbuster

-Use dirbuster with target URL http://localhost:3000, test.txt list, sql as file extension.
+Use dirbuster with target URL http://localhost:3000, list.txt list, sql as file extension.
 The program should find awasDump.sql file.